akashpawar6474/DSA-/README.md

 51. Check if All the Integers in a Range Are Covered => very simple problem to solve using brute force but there is trick to use prefix sum and solve it using linear time
 52. Maximum Product Difference Between Two Pairs => sorting problem or finding 2 min and max without sorting in one go
 53. Unique Length-3 Palindromic Subsequences => earlier this problem diverted me towards dp but this is observation based problem for odd palindromes
+54. Truncate Sentence => very simple straight forward simple problem
+55. Finding the Users Active Minutes => simple hashtable and set problem we just need to boil it down to basics